Qytera-Gmbh/cypress-xray-plugin/README.md

 ## Documentation

 Please [visit the documentation](https://qytera-gmbh.github.io/projects/cypress-xray-plugin) to find out how to fully setup the plugin, including a full list of options.

+## Issues

+If you're encountering strange behaviour or feel like a feature is missing, feel free to create a [GitHub issue](https://github.com/Qytera-Gmbh/cypress-xray-plugin/issues).